Arbiom reimagines wood as a novel protein ingredient for aquafeed

-“Our primary focus is on carnivorous species, but we are also looking for a fit with species such as shrimp, because our yeast product is robust and economical,” Ricardo Ekmay PhD, Arbiom’s vice president of nutrition, told SeafoodSource.
+“Our primary focus is on carnivorous species, but we are also looking for a fit with species such as shrimp, because our yeast product is robust and economical,” Ricardo Ekmay, Arbiom’s vice president of nutrition, told SeafoodSource.

-Wood is a natural fit for aquafeed thanks to its plentiful nature and the declining demand for the resource in other industries.
+Wood is a natural fit for aquafeed, thanks to its plentiful nature and the declining demand for the resource in other industries, Ekmay said.